Why You Hate Running

-I hear ya, whenever someone gets a stopwatch out I run very fast in the opposite direction.
-It's a kinesthetic response.
-Running in real life is nothing like running in gym class.
+I hear ya, whenever someone gets a stopwatch out I run very fast in the opposite direction because PE TRAUMATIZED me.
+BUT, running in real life is nothing like running in gym class.
 It's 10 times more fun!
 (Why is that?
 What are gym teachers around the country doing wrong?)

 You’re Not Athletic.

 Not athletic?
-ME NEITHER!
 There's hope for you yet!
 Some people were born itching to be active.
 They ran before they could walk.
-If you're not athletic it just means you have to dig a little deeper and push a little harder to find your ease.
-But you'll find it.
+If you're not athletic, it just means you have to dig a little deeper and push a little harder to find your ease.
+You'll find it.
 It's not impossible.
 I'm living proof.

 You Care About Your Dignity.

 Does not being able to run a mile hurt your soul?
 Make you feel kind of sh*tty?
 Yeah, it made me feel pretty sh*tty too.
 But the payoff is the look people give you once you become a runner and you tell them how far you run.
-"I'm gonna head home, I have a 15 mile run tomorrow morning."
-You watch their jaw hit the floor and you walk out feeling like a total bad ass.
+"I'm gonna head home, I have a 10-mile run tomorrow morning."
+Watch their jaw hit the floor and then walk away feeling like a total bad ass.
 It's worth it.
-Sticking through the pain and discomfort is worth it just for that reaction.
+Sticking through the pain and discomfort is worth it JUST for that reaction.

 There is only one thing you need to learn to not hate running -- you have to want to run.
 If you don't want to run, you're not going to run.
 Running isn't something you do just to stay in shape.
 You'll inevitably fall in love with everything that running does to you physically and mentally.
-Now wait, before you throw those walls up hear me out.
+IT'S EMPOWERING.
+Now, before you throw those walls up hear me out.
 I know you hate running.
 I hated running.
 I tried running for years and did the same walk of shame back home time and time again after each failed attempt.
 But I didn't want to run or need to run, I just wanted to try to run.
-You need a goal and you need to give it just 4 short weeks.
+You need a goal and you need to give it at least 8 short weeks.